President Masayuki Aoki

 Armed with a strong competitive advantage of having both a global division and a medical division, the company has established a robust customer base.

-The robust client assets are considered to play a big role for the expansion of the recurring-revenue business, which is based on subscriptions, and matching the win-win investment model partners (growing corporations) with client enterprises, etc.
+The robust client assets are considered to play a big role for the expansion of the recurring-revenue business, which is based on subscriptions in the growth strategies, and matching the win-win investment model partners (growing corporations) with client enterprises, etc.

 1-4-3 Feeling of partnership inside and outside the Group, and a corporate culture with a sense of ownership